 According to a new report from the Canadian Center for Policy Alternatives, Canada’s 20 wealthiest billionaires had amassed a combined $ 37 billion in wealth since March, when COVID-related lockdowns and closings began across Canada.
 In addition, each of Canada’s 87 richest families has an average of 4,448 times more wealth than a typical household.
 Together these 87 families have more wealth than the last 12 million Canadians combined.

-The eight richest people (or families) in Vancouver are worth at least one billion.
-While most of this list enjoys good fortunes, the net worth of a very famous local billionaire jumped from $41.7 billion in March to $ 50.6 billion during the pandemic.
+Vancouver’s eight richest people (or families) are worth at least one billion.
+While most of this list enjoys good fortunes, the Net Worth of a very famous local billionaire jumped from $41.7 billion in March to $ 50.6 billion during the pandemic.

-Chartered Business magazines frequently rate the wealthiest people in different countries based on things like the value of the stocks of the companies they are insiders too.
+Chartered Business magazines frequently rate the wealthiest people in different countries based on things like the value of the companies’ stocks to which they are insiders.

 The family has recently completed a $ 2.8 billion investment in the Aquilini Group, the parent of a diversified investment firm.
-Now that the Aquilini Investment Group is over 50 years old, the family controls one of BC’s largest development conglomerates, the NHL team, Rogers Arena, many blueberry and blueberry farms, restaurants and vineyards worth nearly $ 80 million.
+The Aquilini Investment Group is over 50 years old.
+The family controls one of BC’s largest development conglomerates, the NHL team, Rogers Arena, many blueberry and blueberry farms, restaurants and vineyards worth nearly $ 80 million.
 Larco Group – Lalji Family – $ 2.69 billion

 The founder Luigi Aquilini emigrated from Travagliato, Italy, in 1953 to create a life for his family on the West Coast of Canada in Vancouver and the Gaglardi family, whose holdings are also mostly private, became over time the HY Louie Group, one of the largest privately-owned companies in Canada.